berwiecom/host--rentry.co..german/README.md

 Befehl: rentry {new | edit | raw} {-h | --help} {-u | --url} {-p | --edit-code} Mein_Text

-Commands:
+Befehls-Parameter:
-  new   Ver&ouml;ffentlicht eine neue Rentry.co-Seite
-  edit  Editiere eine existierende Rentry.co-Seite raw   Zeidt den puren Markdown-Text einer existierenden Rentry.co-Seite
+  new   Veroeffentlicht eine neue Rentry.co-Seite edit  Editiere eine existierende Rentry.co-Seite raw   Zeidt den puren Markdown-Text einer existierenden Rentry.co-Seite

 Optionen:
-  -h, --help                 show this help message and exit -u, --url URL              url for the entry, random if not specified -p, --edit-code EDIT-CODE  edit code for the entry, random if not specified
+  -h, --help                 show this help message and exit -u, --url       URL        URL for the entry, random if not specified -p, --edit-code EDIT-CODE  edit code for the entry, random if not specified

 Examples:
   rentry new 'markdown text'               # new entry with random url and edit code rentry new  -p pw -u example 'text'      # with custom edit code and url rentry edit -p pw -u example 'text'      # edit the example entry cat FILE | rentry new                    # read from FILE and paste it to rentry cat FILE | rentry edit -p pw -u example  # read from FILE and edit the example entry